-In the study presented here, we investigate the effects of electron interactions with strong fields in solids using ultrafast nonlinear optical spectroscopy, specifically using electric field observables in four-wave mixing (FWM).
-This nonlinear spectroscopy technique involves three coherent femtosecond pulses interacting with a crystalline solid to produce a fourth pulse that is proportional to the third-order susceptibility ($\chi^{(3)}$) of the material \cite{Boyd2008}.
+In the study presented here, we investigate the effects of electron interactions with strong fields in solids using ultrafast nonlinear optical spectroscopy, specifically electric-field observables in four-wave mixing (FWM).
+This nonlinear spectroscopy technique involves three coherent femtosecond pulses interacting with a crystalline solid to produce a fourth pulse that is proportional to the material's third-order susceptibility ($\chi^{(3)}$) \cite{Boyd2008}.
 Previously, the FWM process has been studied in quantum well and quantum dot systems experimentally \cite{10.1063/1.93802, PhysRevB.57.8774} and theoretically \cite{PhysRevB.67.035329, Flayyih2013}.
 However, in an optically thick semiconductor, the propagation effect of the FWM output pulse becomes complex \cite{10.1063/1.371183, PhysRevB.51.10601, PhysRevB.48.9426}.
-Recently, with the advances in Free-Electron Lasers (FEL), the FWM process with purely extreme ultraviolet (XUV) pulses has also been demonstrated\cite{Bencivenga2015, Foglia2018}.
+Recently, with advances in Free-Electron Lasers (FELs), the FWM process using purely extreme ultraviolet (XUV) pulses has also been demonstrated \cite{Bencivenga2015, Foglia2018}.
 On the other hand, nonlinear response functions have also been measured using HHG in solids \cite{Han2019}.